Effortless Power & Beauty

-The mouthpiece comes with a Gold Plated Rico H Ligature, FF Cap, Mouthpiece Pouch and special Wood Cylinder case, free domestic US Priority Mail shipping and handling included.
-(Click "Buy Now" button to see overseas shipping)
+The mouthpiece comes with a Rovner Ligature & Cap, Deluxe Mouthpiece Pouch and special Wood Cylinder case.
+Free domestic US Priority Mail shipping and handling included.
+(Click “Buy Now” button to see overseas shipping)

 CLICK HERE to compare JodyJazz mouthpieces with other brands.

 The new facing curve results in absolutely no dead spots in the vibration of the reed.
 In other words all notes in all ranges respond equally.
 This Metal Soprano sax mouthpiece has a warm tone while being able to sing and soar over the top of any band.
 Sub toning and low notes are extremely easy and Intonation is spot on.
 To my knowledge, there is no other soprano saxophone mouthpiece that blows like the DV.
 Most soprano sax mouthpieces have back pressure when play them but the DV soprano will let you play it like your alto or tenor.
 Be prepared to have possibly the most fun you ever have had on the saxophone.

 Players who now or in the past have played Guardala, Dukoff, Beechler, Jumbo Java, SR Tech, Vandoren V16, Yanigisawa, or any of the bright mouthpieces out there will be sure to love The DV.
 This is not just another bright mouthpiece.
 There will be noticeable differences and improvements.